 RIVER OAKS and WEST UNIVERSITY

 Laid-back bars and quaint hideaways nestle among the city's tony residential areas.
 West Ave, at the intersection of Kirby and Westheimer, is building a reputation as a place to see and be seen with hot spots like Cru Wine Bar.
-Rice Village - the walkable retail strip named for the university - fills nightly with a fresh-faced crowd along Morningside Drive, where a series of pubs (Little Woodrow's, The Volcano, The Ginger Man and Baker St. Pub & Grill) offer nightly specials and a casual atmosphere.
+Rice Village - the walkable retail strip named for the university - fills nightly with a fresh-faced crowd along Morningside Drive, where a series of pubs (Little Woodrow's, The Volcano and The Ginger Man) offer nightly specials and a casual atmosphere.

 To download high-res images, visit photo gallery.